jasonsbeer/Amiga-2000-EATX/README.md

 Notes:
 1. If you do not intend to use a bridgeboard or the ISA slots, you do not need to install the components shown in the ISA SUPPORT silk screen.
-2. In the event you need a VIDIOT video hybrid, you can build a new one using the project at this link: https://github.com/SukkoPera/OpenAmigaVideoHybrid
+2. The values of the various components are listed on the board.
+In the event several components are placed together with the same value, the value may be shown once and the components will be marked together on the silk screen.

 ## BOM
 REALLY BIG!

 ## Changes from the original Amiga 2000
 ### Video
 Perhaps the most changed Amiga subsytem in this project, the most obvious difference is removing the DB23 video connector in place of the HD15 connector.
 One of the goals of this project is to avoid parts that are not commercially available.
 The DB23 connector is a prime example.
 While they can still be obtained, you cannot find them in stock at popular electronic supply houses.
 Thus, the change to the widely available HD15 connector.
 The analog RGB outpus along with HSYNC and VSYNC are supplied using the VGA standard pin out configuration.
 Any VGA cable can be used to supply the video signal to a VGA monitor supporting the 15KHz standard, or widely available VGA to HDMI conversion boxes.
 Pinouts are shown in Table 1.

-This change means other external video signals on the original Amiga are not available on this project.
-These missing signals are intended to support external Genlocks, video editors, etc. These signals are still available on the internal video slot.
+All other external video signals on the original Amiga are not available.
+These missing signals are intended to support external Genlocks, video editors, etc.

+All original signals are available on the internal video slot.

+You will need a video hybrid (VIDIOT) to produce video related signals.
+In the event you do not have one, you can build one.
+See the project at this link: https://github.com/SukkoPera/OpenAmigaVideoHybrid

 ### Memory
 The original 256k x 4 DRAMs have been replaced by a single SRAM.
-The board is permanently configured to recognize 1MB chip ram and requires Fatter Agnus (MOS 8372A).
+The 2000 EATX is permanently configured to recognize 1MB chip ram and requires Fatter Agnus (MOS 8372A).

 ### Audio Output
 The original left/right RCA jacks of the Amiga have been replaced by a 3.5mm stereo audio jack.